Country information for Sweden - Financing of inclusive education systems

 Early years education

 Childcare is financed by locally collected tax revenues, state grants and parental fees.
 There are no separate funds for special education.
 Municipalities decide upon allocations in the same way for all childcare, and parental fees vary.
-In 2011, parental fees accounted for about 17% of the municipal total costs.

 Pre-primary school fees are linked to family income and the number of hours the child attends.
 Since 2001, municipalities can adopt the system of maximum fee.
 This means that there is a ceiling for pre-primary fees set at about 1–3% of the family’s income, depending on how many children the family has.